 Son of 1987 World 500cc Motorcycle Champion Wayne Gardner, Remy has been riding bikes since he was four.
-However he wasn’t introduced to the racetrack until 2008 when he was ten years old.
+However, he wasn’t introduced to the racetrack until 2008 when he was ten years old.

 In October 2010 Honda Australia invited Remy to represent them at the NSF100 Trophy Worldwide Mini Bike race at the Albacete circuit in Spain.
-He was up against leading riders from NSF100 Championships around the world, finishing a respectable 29th out of 36 riders in his debut race.
+He was up against leading riders from NSF100 Championships around the world, finishing a respectable 29th out of thirty-six riders in his debut race.

-Remy’s Australian road race debut was a resounding success at Phillip Island in December 2010, when he took home the MRRDA Australian Nippers Championship for under 13 year olds.
+Remy’s Australian road race debut was a resounding success at Phillip Island in December 2010, when he took home the MRRDA Australian Nippers Championship for under 13-year-olds.

 In 2011 Remy travelled from Australia to Spain to compete in the Pre-GP Moto3 class for the Monlau Competición team, in the 2011 “Campeonato Mediterráneo de Velocidad” (CMV).
-After finishing second in the championship, he made the decision to relocate to Spain in order to continue to race in one of the most competitive environments available.
+After finishing second in the championship, he made the decision to relocate to Spain to continue to race in one of the most competitive environments available.

 Now based in Barcelona, Remy participated in the feeder class to Grand Prix Racing, the “Campeonato de Espana de Velocidad” (CEV) for several seasons achieving most success when riding for the Madrid based Team Calvo/Laglisse.